Last year 2019, Ruth Dennison launched Breaking Breastfeeding Barriers & Uplifting Education (BBBUE).

 - Breastfeeding e-learning course for parents

-- Hosted the first 2 UK Black Breastfeeding Week events, with hope others will celebrate this week all over the UK
+- Launched and hosted the UK Black Breastfeeding Week events from 2018, with hope others will celebrate this week all over the UK

 - The Virtual Breastfeeding Cafe with Carmelle Gentle and Ruth Dennison – for expectant and new parents

-Carmelle Gentle is an Independent Midwife, Infant feeding Specialist and Tongue-tie Practitioner, she has been amazing support towards this intervention since 2019 and shares a passion in supporting mothers with breastfeeding.
-Carmelle and Ruth work very well together and recently confirmed to join Leadership for Breaking Breastfeeding Barriers & Uplifting Education.
+Carmelle Gentle is an Independent Midwife, IBCLC and Tongue-tie Practitioner, she has been amazing support towards this intervention since 2019 and shares a passion in supporting mothers with breastfeeding.
+Carmelle and Ruth work very well together and recently confirmed to join Leadership for Breaking Breastfeeding Barriers.